nrode/Lifelihood/index.md

 <br>

-lifelihood is a class of continuous time multi-event models which provide the joined likelihood of all the events in an individual life-history (time of maturity, reproductive events, death).
+Lifelihood is a class of continuous time multi-event models which provide the joined likelihood of all the events in an individual life-history (time of maturity, reproductive events, death).